 Visuals, such as pictures, drawings, charts, graphs, diagrams, and even videos, can be useful tools for communicating health information.
 These visual aids can make the presentation of complex information easier to comprehend, more attractive, and can also reinforce written or spoken health messages.
 MedlinePlus is a great resource that offers images, videos, charts, and other tools that you can use with your senior patient.

-Remember that good communication starts with good listening.
+Remember that good communication with elderly patients starts with good listening.
 It’s not uncommon for a patient to leave their doctor’s office feeling like their concerns or questions went unheard.
 In one analysis of clinical encounters, researchers found clinicians elicited patient concerns, only to interrupt them within 11 seconds!
 Not only does it cause the patient to feel unheard, but you are also missing out on vital information that the patient is otherwise trying to share.
 If the patient has a laundry list of questions or concerns, it’s probably wise to schedule a follow-up visit so that you have time to go over everything.

 Summarize the Important Points